melanibe/brain_project/README.md

  Some examples of commands:
  * To run all the experiments of the report:
-  - First `python classification_exp.py` without any parameters runs the experiments for GCN, RF without upsampling and PCA SVM without upsampling.
+  - First `python classification_exp.py` without any parameters runs the experiments for GCN (with the parameters chosen in the report), RF without upsampling and PCA SVM without upsampling.
   - Second `python classification_exp.py -est rf pcasvm -up True` to run the experiments for the baselines with upsampling.
- * To run the experiments just with the Graph neural network using a customized architecture and 300 training steps:
+ * Another example that would run the experiments just with the Graph neural network using a customized architecture and 300 training steps:
  `python classification_exp.py -est gcn -h1 32 -h2 64 -out 128 -s 300`
  #### Output folder
- Content of the run subfolder:
- Every time the file is run it creates a timestamped (e.g. `24Aug18_165932`) subfolder in the `runs` folder.
+ Every time the `classification_exp.py` file is run it creates a timestamped (e.g. `24Aug18_165932`) subfolder stored in the `runs` folder.
 All the results of the cross-validations are saved in this subfolder.
 This subfolder contains:
  * a `std_long.log` file (where std is the type of matrix used) where all the messages are saved: all the results per fold, all the monitoring messages during the Graph Classification Network training (i.e. validation and training loss every 5 training steps).
 * a `std_short.log` file which saves only the results (i.e. the metrics) in each cross-validation run.
 More convenient to analyze the results without having to go through all training information.
 * Several numpy array named in the pattern `within_SXX_est` where XX is the subject number and est the estimator name.
 These array correspond to the list of balanced accuracy per fold for each within-one-single subject cross-validation.